Help Centre

 Perfect Strike: All perfect predictors share equally (NO tie-breaking)

-Perfect Strike Consolation: Highest score → Tie-breaker score (Home Win=1, Away Win=2, Draw=3) → Random draw
+Perfect Strike Consolation: Highest score → Tie-breaker score (Home Win=1, Away Win=2, Draw=3) → Consolation prize split equally if still tied

 Finish Time: Highest points (closest to actual time)